tytydraco/yessleep/out/White_Orchids.md

 “Aaaaaggghh, Aaaaaggghh”, these cries were at dinner today.
 I thought tonight would be different but it wasn’t.
 Marie slid a chair near a baby.
 Charlie?
 Is that Charlie?
 Her sister’s son?
 We haven’t baby sat for him since he was the size of my forearm.

 Marie scanned her phone for some music, or maybe even a silly video.
 Anything that might cease this child’s incessant crying.
-Charlie was an inconsolable lad at time.
+Charlie was an inconsolable lad at times.
 So we tried as much as we could to not offer our own time for babysitting.
 Call us selfish.

 Charlie’s face is plush red and and his mouth agape.
 The dinner in front of him lie stabbed into with a plastic spork upright in a scooby doo dish filled to the brim with Mac n cheese.
 Marie is tired, I can tell.
 She won’t even acknowledge me though.
 Even now.
 I have tried to amend the things I said to her last night but her demeanor towards me tells me everything I need to know.
 Which was no demeanor at all.
 She ignored me entirely.
 I just stand there in the hallway, a pathetic attempt at saying sorry given visage.